 Before losing you here if you don't yet have a digital camera, the cost can be pretty low right now for the camera you really need and will enjoy immensely.

 All that research I told you to do about scanners applies in spades to digital cameras, because you will really revolutionize your photography, and bring back excitement and fun again.
 You will buy one, or eventually more, digital cameras.
+I'm now on my third, and hopefully last for a long while.

 I spent two years researching digital cameras before deciding on my first digital model.
-Since that first purchase, every camera was routinely obsoleted by its own manufacturer's bringing out a new higher resolution model with more features every very few months.
+Since that first purchase, every camera was routinely obsoleted by its own manufacturer bringing out a new higher resolution model with more features every very few months.
 Each new model cost less than its predecessor, and the "older models" were slashed in price.
 Today, next month, and forever, the photography magazines are still reviewing dozens of new models monthly, and muddying the waters for anyone trying to make a choice.

 Here are some hard thoughts (practical facts in my opinion):